What is Progressive Enhancement and why is it

 abbreviations, and readling level.

-This section also provides information about ensuring your content's
+It also provides information about ensuring your content's

 interactive components don't cause "change of context" (drastic change in